akawashiro/ndot/README.md

 ## Project Structure

-This repository consists of three main components:
+This repository consists of four main components:

 - **ndot**: Core Rust library and CLI tool for parsing DOT language and generating SVG
 - **ndot-wasm**: WebAssembly wrapper for the ndot library, enabling usage in web environments
 - **ndot-client**: Web-based editor for creating and visualizing DOT graphs
+- **ndot-server**: Flask-based web server for hosting the ndot-client application

 ## Components